 For Anthony to find a role in Houston, he’s going to have to massively change his playing style.
 Hilariously, Anthony hoisted 460 mid-range shots last season, while the Rockets as a team took just 563.
 If Anthony’s reputation were that of a willing defender, crafty ball-mover, and a distraction-free veteran leader, sure, bring him on board.
 That’s essentially what Boris Diaw did for the Spurs for a few years.
 But Carmelo has never shown a willingness for that, and we don’t need to look past last season to see a team with championship aspirations that would have been better off without Anthony than with him.

-The Rockets were likely the best contender to knock off Golden State’s dynasty, and they may have drastically lowered their floor in a misguided effort to slide their ceiling a few inches to the left at most.
+The Rockets were likely the best contender to knock off Golden State’s dynasty, and they may have drastically lowered their floor in a misguided effort to slide their ceiling a few inches higher.